canalplus/rx-player/doc/api/loadVideo_options.md

          There is only 4 possible message types, all defined in [the w3c specification](https://www.w3.org/TR/encrypted-media/#dom-mediakeymessagetype).

-      This function should return either synchronously the license, or a Promise which should either:
+      This function should return either synchronously the license, `null` to not set a license for this `message` event or a Promise which should
+      either:
         - resolves if the license was fetched, with the licence in argument
         - resolve with ``null`` if you do not want to set a license for this `message` event